gvwilson/sensibleadventures/madica/madica.md

 "Warning---collision alert.
 Warning---collision imminent.
 Total
 destruction of this space craft in five... four..."

-## Chapter 19: Once Upon a Time...
+## Episode 19: Once Upon a Time...

 Down was suddenly down again.
 Madica and Laurellen hit the floor with a thump and a double "ow!"
 The cat, of course, landed on its feet,